craws/OpenAtlas/sphinx/source/admin/data_integrity_checks.rst

 Type
 ****
-These types where created but have no sub types or associated data.
-Maybe they originate from the first install or where never used.
+These types were created but have no sub types or associated data.
+Maybe they originate from the first install or were never used.

 Missing files
 *************